LifeIsStrange/GNUmakefile/README.md

 ## How to use this project?

-A wiki will be added if many goals is achieved.
+A wiki will be added if many goals are achieved.